joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6837555/2025/11/27/aston-villa-portugal-premier-league-world-cup-trackman/

 **Heading to the Mideast, Pope Leo May Show ‘Who He Really Is’**\
-`The pontiff begins a trip to Turkey and Lebanon on Thursday, the first of his papacy — and his biggest test yet.`\
+`The pontiff begins a trip to Turkey and Lebanon on Thursday — the first foreign voyage of his papacy, and his biggest test yet.`\
 https://nytimes.com/2025/11/27/world/middleeast/pope-leo-trip.html

 **Can Joseph Woll help the Maple Leafs turn their season around?**\